polatengin/project-standards/Bash-Scripting-Conventions.md

 doit
 ```

-In Bash, you can't call a function which is not declared yet, so, just in case, all the functions should be placed on top of the script files.
+In _Bash_, you can't call a function which is not declared yet, so, just in case, all the functions should be placed on top of the script files.

-In Bash, you can write function definition and body in single line, but it should be avoided because of viewing all the lines at a glance.
+In _Bash_, you can write function definition and body in single line, but it should be avoided because of viewing all the lines at a glance.

-If you need to return a value from a Bash function, do it at the very bottom line of the function.
+If you need to return a value from a _Bash_ function, do it at the very bottom line of the function.

-According to Bash language documentation, we can only return single numerical value from a function.
+According to _Bash_ language documentation, we can only return single numerical value from a function.

 ```bash
 function sum()